 Tuesday - Whole school liturgy.
 Delivered by pupils from across the school.
-The planning, teaching and delivery of this liturgy is supported by the Becket chaplains and Mrs McElhone.
-(SMSC lead) Wednesday - Classroom based collective worships; prayers, scripture stories, celebrations form the main aspect of these worships
+The planning, teaching and delivery of this Liturgical Prayer is supported by the Becket chaplains and Mrs McElhone.
+(SMSC lead)

-Thursday - Classroom based collective worships; prayers, scripture stories, celebrations form the main aspect of these worships
+Wednesday and Thursday - Classroom based collective worships; prayers, scripture stories, celebrations form the main aspect of these worships.